 Honors College Research Project

 GLI Capstone Project

 Chumrau, Lily X.; Langner, Charlotte; Sargent, Freya; Sears, Ellen; and McCormick, Mary, "Eating Insects: A Community Action Toolkit" (2019).
-Undergraduate Theses and Professional Papers.
+Undergraduate Theses, Professional Papers, and Capstone Artifacts.
 251.

 © Copyright 2019 Lily X. Chumrau, Charlotte Langner, Freya Sargent, Ellen Sears, and Mary McCormick